jaspershen-lab/mapa/R/16_llm_prompt.md

 For instance, if the pathways are highly related (e.g., serine-type endopeptidase inhibitor activity and endopeptidase inhibitor activity), the score should be high (close to 1.00).
 If the pathways are largely unrelated (e.g., negative regulation of inflammatory response and camera-type eye development), the score should be low (close to 0.00).
 Consider whether these pathways genuinely point to one biological theme, whether the {query_molecules} are meaningfully involved in those pathways, and whether literature or research supports a functional connection.
-6. **Incorporate research insights**, ensuring that:
+6. **Incorporate research insights**, ensuring the generated summary reflects findings from the provided literature (if provided).
-All referenced findings must be directly extracted from the provided related articles.
-Do not fabricate or hallucinate study details.
-In the summary, explicitly indicate which findings are from which article.
-At the end of the summary, include a "References" section listing the article titles from related articles, sorted by relevance to the module, i.e., most directly related articles appear first.

 ## **Example Input**
 The module is defined by the following pathways: